Patrick Collins (director)

-Patrick Collins is an American pornographic film producer–director, former owner of Elegant Angel Productions, and a member of the AVN Hall of Fame and the XRCO Hall of Fame.
+Patrick Collins was an American pornographic film producer and director, who is the former owner of Elegant Angel Productions.
+Collins is a member of the AVN Hall of Fame and the XRCO Hall of Fame.

 Adult film career

 Collins worked in sales before his career in the adult film industry when he joined Evil Angel Productions in 1989 as a sales manager at the behest of owner John Stagliano.
 They then founded Elegant Angel Productions (1990) as a subsidiary of Evil Angel and earned himself the moniker of the Collinator (male genitals that have greater girth than with length) from his adult film acting roles.
 In 1992, Collins had his industry directorial debut Buttwoman Does Budapest; followed by Tianna's Hungarian Connection.
 In 1996, Collins would later take Elegant Angel independent.

 Collins was inducted into the XRCO XRCO Hall of Fame in 2000 and was inducted into the Adult Video News Hall of Fame in 2002.
 In 2003, Arena magazine listed him at fourteenth on the "50 Most Powerful People in Porn" list.

 In January 2015, Patrick Collins decided to leave the adult industry and sold his half of Elegant Angel.
 His ex-wife, retains ownership.